nchain-innovation/chain-gang/README.md

 ## Feature Flags

-The library uses the following feature flag
+The `chain-gang` library uses the following feature flags:

 * `interface` - this provides a blockchain interface for accessing the current blockchain status, via servers such as WhatsOnChain.
-* `python` - this provides a python interface to the chain_gang library.
+* `python` - this provides a Python interface to the `chain_gang` library.

-Therefore to build the library with the `interface` feature
+To build the library with the `interface` feature
 ```bash
 cargo build --features "interface"
 ```

-Therefore to build the library with the `python` feature
+To build the library with the `python` feature
 ```bash
 cargo build --features "python"
 ```
+For more details of the `python` feature see [here](python/README.md)

+Note that the `python` feature is part of the `default` build, as the `Maturin` build tool does not support building libraries with feature flags.

 # Known limitations